ispeters/async_scope/asyncscope.md

 counting_scope::counting_scope() noexcept;
 ```

-Initializes a `counting_scope` in the unused state with no outstanding senders.
+Initializes a `counting_scope` in the unused state with the count of outstanding operations set to zero.

 ### `counting_scope::~counting_scope()`